 Course 4: SEYS 767.3 Mathematics in the Junior High or Middle School

 The focus of the course is on the improvement of instruction through the examination of the most current issues concerning mathematics instruction in the middle school and the latest curriculum, instructional strategies, manipulatives, and technologies that can be used to enhance the learning of mathematics for all junior high and middle school students.

 Course 5: SEYS 767.3 Research Seminar in Mathematics Education

 As a discipline, mathematics education is a very young science.
 It evolved from the work of psychologists, mathematicians, and educators who, during the early part of the 20th century, formulated hypotheses to be examined and studied in the context of the mathematics classroom.
 This course will examine two main questions: how does research influence classroom practice, and how does practice influence research?
 Answers to these questions will help you to become a critical consumer of mathematics education research, and to explore connections between research and practice.

 Tuition and fees:

-Tuition and fees for current Algebra for All NYCDOE teachers will be paid by CUNY, however, textbooks for courses are NOT covered.
+Tuition and fees for current NYCDOE elementary and middle school teachers will be paid by CUNY, however, textbooks for courses are NOT covered.
 Participants will be responsible for purchasing books and materials for each course.
-Only Algebra for All teachers in good standing with completed applications will be considered for participation.
+All elementary and middle school teachers are encouraged to apply.